Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Steenbrink spectrum and Bernstein-Sato polynomials

-This is well known in the Brieskorn-Pham type case, that is, if $w_i=a_i^{-1}$ with $a_i\in\N$. \msn {\bf Remark~1.10.} We can prove (1.9.3) by using the Koszul complex $K_h^{\ssb}$ as in (1.2.4) with $f$ replaced by $h$.
-Indeed, the denominator of the right hand side of (1.9.3) gives the Hilbert series of the graded ring $R$ with $\deg x_i=w_i$, and the numerator corresponds to the shift of the grading of each component of the Koszul complex (since $\deg \dd_{x_i}h=1-w_i$), where the complex is viewed as the associated single complex of an $n$-ple complex associated with the multiplications by partial derivatives $\dd_{x_i}h$ ($i\in[1,n]$), see for instance \cite[Section IV.2]{Se}. \sk We can use (1.9.3) for an explicit computation using Macaulay2, see (A.1) below. \msn {\bf 1.11.~Extremely degenerated reduced curves.} We say that a reduced curve $Z$ on $\PP^2$ is {\it extremely degenerated}, if, choosing some coordinates $x,y,z$ of $\C^3$, its defining polynomial $f$ is a linear combination of monomials $x^iy^jz^k$ satisfying $a\1 i+b\1 j+c\1 k=0$ for some fixed $a,b,c\in\Q$ with at least two of them nonzero.
-Since $Z$ is assumed to be reduced, $f$ must contain two monomials $x^iy^jz^k$, $x^{i'}y^{j'}z^{k'}$ with $i,j,k'\in\{0,1\}$ up to a permutation of variables.
-Indeed, $f$ must contain certain monomials corresponding to the conditions that $f$ is not divisible by $x^2$, $y^2$, $z^2$, and two of the monomials must coincide by the condition that $Z$ is extremely degenerated (except for the case $a=b$, $c=0$ up to a permutation of $x$, $y$, $z$).
-This notion is closely related to (1.12.2) below, where ${\rm vol}(\Ga_f)={\rm len}(\dd\Ga_d\cap\Ga_f)=0$ in the case of extremely degenerated curves (with assumptions in (1.12) satisfied). \msn {\bf 1.12.~A formula for $\chi(U)$.} Assume $n=3$ and
+\begin{rem} We can prove \eqref{7.3} by using the Koszul complex $K_h^{\ssb}$ as in \eqref{2.4} with $f$ replaced by $h$.
+Indeed, the denominator of the right hand side of \eqref{7.3} gives the Hilbert series of the graded ring $R$ with $\deg x_i=w_i$, and the numerator corresponds to the shift of the grading of each component of the Koszul complex (since $\deg \dd_{x_i}h=1-w_i$), where the complex is viewed as the associated single complex of an $n$-ple complex associated with the multiplications by partial derivatives $\dd_{x_i}h$ ($i\in[1,n]$), see for instance \cite[Section IV.2]{Se} (and also \cite{JKSY0}). \sk We can use \eqref{7.3} for an explicit computation using Macaulay2, see A.\ref{A.1} in Appendix below. \end{rem}